 Bone Conduction Testing

-Bone conduction testing is another type of pure-tone test that measures the inner ear’s response to sound.
-In this case, a two-pronged metal tuning fork is placed behind the ear or on the forehead.
+Bone conductions testing is another type of pure-tone test that measures the inner ears response to sound.
+Bone conduction testing is done with a specialized headphone placed either behind the ear, or on the forehead.
 When vibrated, it produces a tone that travels to the cochlea via the skull.
-Your response determines how well sound travels through different parts of your ear, helping the audiologist diagnose your type of hearing loss.
-Bone conduction testing is often used in place of air conduction testing when an obstruction in the outer or middle ears is present.
+Your response can help determine how well sound travels through different parts of your ear, helping diagnose what type of hearing loss you might have.
+Bone conductions testing can also be used in place of air conductions testing when an obstruction in the outer or middle ears is present.

 Speech (or word recognition) testing is used to measure your speech reception threshold (SRT), or the faintest speech you can understand 50 percent of the time.
 This is compared with your pure-tone test results to confirm the diagnosis.
 In addition, your ability to separate speech from background noise will be recorded.
 Speech testing may be administered in either a quiet or noisy environment; results are recorded on the audiogram for easy visual reference.

 Tympanometry is a test of the middle ear used to detect fluid, wax buildup, eardrum perforations and tumors.
 It measures movement of the eardrum in response to air pressure; the results are recorded on a chart called a tympanogram.